 1. They are embedded systems and can be operated in remote locations.

 2. Depending upon the network connectivity they can have the processing resources.

 3. They required authoritative, authentication, or environment-specific application protocols for them to operate.

-4. They are created using different types hardware and software platforms so, one needs to integrate them to cloud IoT Hub separately in order to make them work collectively.
+4. They are created using different types of hardware and software platforms so, one needs to integrate them to cloud IoT Hub separately in order to make them work collectively.